Chaitanyabsprip/present.nvim/readme.md

 and sub-headings.
 I use [vim-unicode-snippets](https://github.com/danielwe/vim-unicode-snippets) to insert unicode characters like bullets or checks.

-You can find the example displaying in the gif in the `assets/` folder
+You can find a rather naive example displaying in the gif in the `assets/` folder.